Biliverdin

 Biliverdin (from the Latin for green bile) is a green tetrapyrrolic bile pigment, and is a product of heme catabolism.

-It is the pigment responsible for a greenish color sometimes seen in bruises.
+It is the pigment responsible for a greenish colour sometimes seen in bruises.

 Metabolism

 Biliverdin results from the breakdown of the heme moiety of hemoglobin in erythrocytes.
 Macrophages break down senescent erythrocytes and break the heme down into biliverdin along with hemosiderin, in which biliverdin normally rapidly reduces to free bilirubin.

-Biliverdin can be observed during the healing process of bruises, being responsible for the green color of a healing bruise.
-Its further breakdown into bilirubin leads to the bruise changing to a yellowish color.
+Biliverdin can be observed during the healing process of bruises, being responsible for the green colour of a healing bruise.
+Its further breakdown into bilirubin leads to the bruise changing to a yellowish colour.

 Role in disease

 Biliverdin has been found in excess in the blood of humans suffering from hepatic diseases.
 Jaundice is caused by the accumulation of biliverdin or bilirubin (or both) in the circulatory system and tissues.
 Jaundiced skin and sclera (whites of the eyes) are characteristic of liver failure.